nodejs/nodejs.org/pages/en/learn/getting-started/introduction-to-nodejs.md

 Node.js is an open-source and cross-platform JavaScript runtime environment.
 It is a popular tool for almost any kind of project!

-Node.js runs the V8 JavaScript engine, the core of Google Chrome, outside of the browser.
-This allows Node.js to be very performant.
+Node.js takes the V8 JavaScript engine, which is like the superhero heart of Google Chrome, and lets it flex its muscles outside the browser.
+This means Node.js is fast—like, superhero fast!

 A Node.js app runs in a single process, without creating a new thread for every request.
 Node.js provides a set of asynchronous I/O primitives in its standard library that prevent JavaScript code from blocking and generally, libraries in Node.js are written using non-blocking paradigms, making blocking behavior the exception rather than the norm.